 (The first part of this story took place before I had memory recall.
-I wrote it down the way it was told to me by various family members, as they remember it.)
+I wrote it down the way it was told to me by various family members, as they remembered it.)

-because my father, a Mechanical Engineer, was in danger of being deported to Moscow for his knowledge and inventions in the field of powder metallurgy.
-They made
+move to America, because my father, a Mechanical Engineer, was in danger of being deported to Moscow for his knowledge and inventions in the field of powder metallurgy.
+When Russian dignitaries first became

-Then, right as we got very close to the boarder, I woke up.
-The sleeve of my coat had creeped up exposing my arm to the elements, which was probably what woke me up.
+Then, right as we got very close to the border, I woke up.
+The sleeve of my coat had crept up exposing my arm to the elements, which was probably what woke me up.

 I woke from my drugged delirium to find that I was not in my warm bed, but outside in the night with freezing rain falling on me and my bare arm and I started wailing!

 To everyone's horror, there were two Russian tanks stationed by the bridge to intercept anyone trying to leave the country.
 I was inconsolable and couldn't stop my frantic bawling.
 According to my mother,

 I was crying so hard that there was no way that the Russian soldiers, in their tanks, didn't hear me.
 She thought that they felt sorry for us and let us go.
 But I think that it's probably more likely that

 the sound of the ice pellets falling on the metal tanks made such a racket that the soldiers couldn't hear anything else.